jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Upgrade

-We went through the above to put Left/Right and mass-production in context.
-Together, this philosophy and economic policy made a player god custom-designed to defeat poverty.
+Now we've put Left/Right and the economic policy of mass-production in context.
+Together, these two made a player god that was custom-designed to defeat poverty.

 It worked!
-And, along the path to victory facism and communision player gods were defeat as well Yet, like everything in the game of civilization, the Industrial Age player god wasn't supposed to last forever.
+And, along the path to victory facism and communision player gods were (thankfully!) defeated as well.
+Yet, despite all the success, like everything in the game of civilization, the Industrial Age Left/Right and mass-production player god wasn't supposed to last forever.

 The reason is simple.
-As we already know, frontline problems create steer new technological evolution, which thus requires us to keep upgrading our politics and economics.
+As we already know, new tools change our society functions.
+Thus to maximize society's production, requires upgrading politics and economics as well.
 It was true for the Industrial Age, and it's true for the Internet Age too.

 And that's why we need to upgrade to our economic policy to digital mass-collaboration.

-It's a good thing that, just like the steam engine was invented prior to mass-production officially starting, Internet Age technology seeded itself a long time ago.
-Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were building the first experimental computers.
+It's a good thing that, just like the steam engine was invented prior to mass-production officially starting, Internet Age technology seeded digital mass-collaboration a long time ago.
+Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were already building the first experimental computers.
 At the same time, writers like H.G.
-Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers powered the world.
+Wells, Isaac Asimov, and Gene Roddenberry imagined what politics, economics and life in general would be like once the Industrial Age ended and advanced computers powered the world.

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
 Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology left the research labs, and became actual products on store shelves.

-Here started the Internet Age.
+Here started the Internet Age and mass-collaboration.
 And it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate how different our world has become.
 A person who buys a single laptop can hold so many different machines: a typewriter, radio, book, television, photo album, calculator, draft table, voice recorder.
 One modern person easily has all these capabilities at her disposal.